 HOW TO APPLY

-To declare the certificate, students must complete the online Energy Analysis and Policy (EAP) application form, which includes the following elements:
+To declare the certificate, students must first complete the online Energy Analysis and Policy (EAP) application form, which includes the following elements:

 - Information on prior educational attainment

 - A brief statement of interest in the EAP program